Colombia. Probably my favorite country in the world.

-Alt: 2600 m With over 7 million people, is laid out across a large area.
+Bogota Alt: 2600 m With over 7 million people, is laid out across a large area.
 People commute by bus, the Transmilenio buses that run in their own bus lanes.
-The old part of town "Santa De where the past is very present.
+The old part of town "Santa De" where the past is very present.

 The Colombian people are also hard working, with long working days and those who live and work in Bogota having to commute across the busy city.
 If you are poor, life can be very hard, there is no help like in the UK.

-Why at first we might not understand why Colombians do things the way they do!
+Poor but happy Why at first we might not understand why Colombians do things the way they do!
 It's from having a long history of some difficult times.
-In the city's doors are kept locked and you can see bars on every window "a reminder of not so distant past" One thing for sure, they are very passionate about their country, it shows in their love of life particularly with music and sport.
-Where in England for many we have now starting to lose this love as we don't seem to have a direction to aim for.
-(There is so much more to life than owning expensive items, "status symbols" especially if you don't use them or have the skill to use them or even willing to learn the skill to use them) While our country is one of the richest in the world, but without knowing what we want, we can become unhappy.
+In the city's doors are kept locked and you can see bars on every window "a reminder of the not so distant past" One thing for sure, they are very passionate about their country, it shows in their love of life particularly with music and sport.
+Where in England for many we have now started to lose this love as we don't seem to have a direction to aim for.
+(There is so much more to life than owning expensive items, "status symbols'' especially if you don't use them or have the skill to use them or even willing to learn the skill to use them) While our country is one of the richest in the world, but without knowing what we want, we can become unhappy.
 So why not visit the happiest country in the world?
-I'm lucky in the sense I am old school, by that, I don't need the latest gadget and instead spend money and time on traveling.
+I'm lucky in the sense that I am old school.
+By that, I don't need the latest gadget and instead spend money and time on travelling.
 I am grateful for what I have, a lovely daughter, my little Colombian monkey, great friends, family, my job that I enjoy and a job that allows me time to travel.
 If you're looking for some adventure, then visit Colombia.
-Why not stay with a Colombian family, visit and stay at a small coffee farm or visit one of the many rivers, waterfalls and mountains/volcano's that's off the tourist trail.
+Why not stay with a Colombian family, visit and stay at a small coffee farm or visit one of the many rivers, waterfalls and mountains/volcanoes that's off the tourist trail.

 Bacano - Good, pretty, and lousy